ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 | TEE firmware type | manifests | Section 4.2.15 of {{I-D.ietf-rats-eat}} |
 | TEE firmware version | manifests | Section 4.2.15 of {{I-D.ietf-rats-eat}} |

-The "manifests" claim should include information about the TEEP Agent as well as any of its dependencies such as firmware.
+The "manifests" claim, see Section 4.2.15 of {{I-D.ietf-rats-eat}}, should include information about the TEEP Agent as well as any of its dependencies such as firmware.

 ## Update Message {#update-msg-def}